shengyu7697/FindHotelOnMyTrip/README.md

 Python 2.7.x

 ## License
-findHotelOnMyTrip is published under the MIT license.
+FindHotelOnMyTrip is published under the MIT license.